The first thing you’ll notice about my son is his love for doors.

 - Teach adjectives: fast, slow, gently

-- As a transition into another activity (get his “fix”, then move on)
+- As a transition into another activity

-Fixations are workable
+“Fixations” are workable

 From the outside, I can see how one might think that this kind of behavior needs to be stopped.
 It’s not typical for a child to swing open a door repeatedly–he’ll stand out.
 He needs to be able to play with a variety of toys–we don’t want to encourage this.
-We’ll have difficulties when we are in public places.
+We’ll have difficulty when we are in public places.

 Good news.
 My son is not typical.
 He already stands out.
 We already have difficulties when we get out to public places.
-Fostering a fixation will not change any of those realities.
+Fostering a “fixation” will not change any of those realities.

-How to hone a child’s fixation
+How to hone a child’s passions

-3- Tap into the fixation for learning.
+3- Tap into the passion for learning.
 If the child is fascinated by balls, think about how to use balls in a variety of subject areas.
 This doesn’t mean that you need to only use balls, but use them as a means to generalize and eventually move away from the object/behavior to learn a new academic or therapeutic skill.

 Some examples of using balls in academics: